ShreyaJadhav07/Delta-demo/README.md

 # Delta-demo
-This is demo for the Git&amp; Github class
+This is demo for the Git&amp; Github class.